 If you take the Kolbe A Index a second time because of a Transition result, the second (if it does not also show Transition) will be the truer picture of your natural abilities.

 Don't be alarmed.
 Most of us go through periods just like this from time to time.
 The result indicates that you are not able to work in a way that is natural for you.
 You've adopted methods to satisfy others' expectations (because of professional or perhaps personal change), and you don't give yourself permission to do things your way.
 This can be stressful; re-examination of your methods--and motives--is in order.
 Once the underlying conditions leading to this conflict are gone, a retest should give you a reliable and valuable assessment of your natural talents.
-To retake a Kolbe A Index after receiving a Transition Result, you should call us at (602) 840-9770 to purchase a $20 coupon for a retake.
+To retake a Kolbe A Index after receiving a Transition Result, you should call us at (602) 840-9770 for a free retake.
 Please have your credit card, the name of the person who completed the Index, and the username.

 We certainly cannot stop people from trying to manipulate their result.
 However, one of the strengths of Kolbe Index result is that it picks up the inconsistencies which are highly likely to occur when a person does not answer truthfully.
 It is extremely difficult to select an answer that would cause you to perform less effectively in an attempt to "look better."
 If people believe that getting a job, for instance, requires that they answer contrary to who they are, they would also have to perform against their grain should they get the job.
 Therefore, this inappropriate effort in taking the Kolbe Index, when detected by our algorithms, results in prospective employers receiving a warning that the job candidate needs to retake the Index before being considered for employment.
 An individual result, in these situations, indicates the inconsistencies and lack of ability to predict performance based upon them.
 This has proven to be valuable information in the selection process, for both employers and employees.
 If your Index result indicates Transition you can order a CD or audio download that has Kathy Kolbe discussing Transition results.